mriveramado/memento/README.md

 # Memento App
-This is the beta of the Memento App.
+This is the alpha testing of the Memento App.

 Description written by Matias Riveros-Amado